 - Deliver: Strengthen your work in EiE by making use of the INEE Minimum Standards and their companion tools to effectively prepare for, respond to, and recover from crises in the education, and support policy, advocacy, and evidence work.

-- Advocate: Equip yourself with talking points and tools to effectively advocate for education in emergencies, including for COVID-19.
+- Advocate: Equip yourself with talking points and tools to effectively advocate for education in emergencies.

 - Learn: Take the self-paced course on Education in Emergencies and other e-learning content coming soon.
 Join trainings - virtual or in-person - on the INEE Minimum Standards and other resources.
 They are in high demand and are first come, first served.

 - Explore: Engage with new research and data from colleagues around the world, including in the Journal on Education in Emergencies and its Behind the Pages podcast, and emerging outputs from the E-Cubed Research Fund.

 - Request: Send technical support requests to the INEE Help Desk for questions about INEE tools, resources, and capacity building opportunities.